-The first foods for baby
+The first foods for babies

-If baby is just ready to start eating solids, start with 1 or 2 tablespoons of steamed or baked vegetables daily.
+If your baby is just ready to start eating solids, start with 1 or 2 tablespoons of steamed or baked vegetables daily.

 Recipe for freezing vegetables

 For the next type of food to introduce, use small quantities of your normal table food.
 An example would be baked sweet potato.
 See a schedule for introducing foods to baby.

 After giving a new food, always wait a day or two before introducing another new food so you have opportunity to observe if the food is tolerated.
 This is the way we test for food allergies and food sensitivities in babies.

 Selecting food for your baby

 From about 6 months, the focus is on introducing low allergy and easy to digest foods.
 If you’re breastfeeding, there’s no need to rush at this point.
 Breast milk is fine as the entire diet until the baby is nine to twelve months old.